raspberrypi/linux/Documentation/admin-guide/README.rst

    If you boot Linux from the hard drive, chances are you use LILO, which uses the kernel image as specified in the file /etc/lilo.conf.
 The kernel image file is usually /vmlinuz, /boot/vmlinuz, /bzImage or /boot/bzImage.
-To use the new kernel, save a copy of the old image and copy the new image over the old one.
+To use the new kernel, save a copy of the old image, and copy the new image over the old one.
 Then, you MUST RERUN LILO to update the loading map!
 If you don't, you won't be able to boot the new kernel image.